WeirauchLab/COSMO/README.md

     export PYTHONPATH=$moodspath${PYTHONPATH:+:$PYTHONPATH}

-At this point, you should be able to run `./cosmo.py` and get a usage message (but no Python tracebacks).
+At this point, you should be able to run `./cosmo.py` and get a usage message (with no Python tracebacks).

 ### Running on example FASTA

-First, unpack the example FASTA file if necessary, and run several background scans (in this example, three), specifying the `-C` (save coordinates) option with the last one:
+First, unpack the example FASTA file if necessary, and run several background scans (in this example, three):

     cd examples
     test -f example.fa || gunzip example.fa.gz

     # vary these parameters to your liking (see USAGE section, above)
-    defaultargs="-fa example.fa -t 0.6 -d 10 -p jpwm"
+    args="-fa example.fa -t 0.6 -d 10 -p jpwm"

+    # the '&>' syntax assumes Bash or Z shell; it combines stdout and stderr
-    ../cosmo.py $defaultargs &>1.log &
+    ../cosmo.py $args -s -N 1 &>1.log &
-    ../cosmo.py $defaultargs &>2.log &
+    ../cosmo.py $args -s -N 2 &>2.log &
-    ../cosmo.py $defaultargs -C &>3.log &

-Wait for all the background jobs to finish, then run a coordinates scan, using the results from the three background scans (`-N 3`):

-    ../cosmo.py $defaultargs -s -N 3
+    ../cosmo.py $args -s -N 3 &>2.log &

+Run an additional scan with the `-C` (save coordinates) option, so you can see what that output looks like:

+    ../cosmo.py $args -C &>coords.log &

 Finally, compute statistics for the three scans (`-N 3`) and redirect this output into a file named `stats.tab`: